Tennessee company cancels plan to recruit armed guards for Minnesota polls

 The Tennessee-based company that advertised for ex-special forces members to serve as armed guards at Minnesota polling places on Nov.
-3 has told the Minnesota Attorney General’s Office that they are rescinding their recruitment for the positions.
+3 has told the Minnesota Attorney General's Office that it is rescinding its recruitment for the positions.

 In a settlement reached Friday, Atlas Aegis agreed that it will not provide security services in Minnesota around the time of the election — effectively through Jan.
 1. The company also agreed to provide public notification that it was wrong to suggest that it was recruiting armed guards at Minnesota polling places, which would have violated the state's election laws.